 Car Insurance in Switzerland

-In Switzerland, the base rate for new drivers is astronomical in comparison, but rates drop drastically the longer you’ve been driving, particularly if you haven’t had accidents.
+In Switzerland, the base rate for new drivers is really high in comparison, but rates drop drastically the longer you’ve been driving, particularly if you haven’t had accidents.

 However, a discount is applied for every year someone drives after getting their license.

-Since both of us have had our driver’s licenses for over 15 years and have never had any kind of accident, this discount was applied, bringing our base insurance down to 477 chf per year.
+Since both of us have had our driver’s licenses for over 15 years and have never had any kind of accident, this discount was applied, bringing our base insurance down to 477 CHF per year.

 Not only that, but you’re allowed one accident per year without having it increase your insurance rates.
 The “year” for this runs from September 1st through August 31st, so if you have an accident on August 25th and another one on September 5th, your rates still won’t go up.

 Mind boggling.
 It’s basically like an accident freebie.